 OMRON Group companies clearly determine safety management systems to be implemented at each stage of its business process, from product planning and development through production, and all the way up to sales, after-sales service, and disposal.
 By so doing, the OMRON Group strives to ensure the supply of highly safe products.ISO 9001-certified sites

-To ensure product safety, OMRON Group companies verify and review designs and check the appropriateness and validity of the designs while developing new products.
+To ensure product safety, the Group companies verify and review designs and check the appropriateness and validity of the designs while developing new products.
 By taking these steps, the nature and completeness of risk prevention measures related to the products being developed are objectively evaluated.

-Especially in China and Indonesia, Quality Control (QC) education equivalent to Level 2 and Level 3 of Japan's Quality Management and Quality Control Examination* is offered.
+In China, Quality Control (QC) education equivalent to Level 2 and Level 3 of Japan's Quality Management and Quality Control Examination* is offered.

 Along with agile response to customer complaints, quick detection of serious complaints and preventing the recurrence of similar complaints are sought by the corporate headquarters division in charge of quality assurance.
 This is done in collaboration with the quality assurance departments of business companies and divisions.
 OMRON Group Rules for Integrated Risk Management are also available to appropriately and rapidly take necessary countermeasures in the event of serious accidents such as those that involve bodily injury, death, and fire.

-OMRON has also formulated OMRON Group Guidelines for PLP*, which stipulate the implementation of four activities listed below.
-Based on these rules, OMRON seeks to prevent PL accidents involving defects of products manufactured and sold by OMRON that cause damage to customers' lives or possessions, while also ensuring the supply of highly safe products.The four activities are:
+The OMRON Groups has also formulated OMRON Group Guidelines for PLP*, which stipulate the implementation of four activities listed below.
+Based on these rules, OMRON seeks to prevent PL accidents involving defects of products manufactured and sold by OMRON that cause damage to customers' lives or possessions, while also ensuring the supply of highly safe products.

-|Serious PL accidents *1||None||None||None||None|
+|Serious PL accidents *1||None||None||None||None||None|

-|Serious violations of laws/ regulations *2||None||None||None||None|
+|Serious violations of laws/ regulations *2||None||None||None||None||None|